matepapp/intro-to-graphql/README.md

 # Intro to GraphQL

+## Part 1

 An introductory presentation about GraphQL.

-For demonstration purposes I created a very simple database and GraphQL API wrapper using [Prisma](https://prisma.io).
-You can try it out [here](https://eu1.prisma.sh/mate-papp-6c597a/intro-to-graphql/demo) in [GraphQL Playground](https://github.com/prisma/graphql-playground) or you can browse the source in the `prisma` folder.

 Code highlighting supported by [code-surfer](https://github.com/pomber/code-surfer).